onqtam/headjack/docs/why/COMPLETED_CHAPTERS.md

 > "Paraphrasing is hard to do when you've spent years demonizing the opposition, calling them venal or stupid and dismissing their concerns.
 Success at paraphrasing will be seen as a way of winning credibility.
 It means "I do understand my opponents... so my disagreement with them is well-informed."" - [Disputation Arenas: Harnessing Conflict and Competitiveness](https://www.davidbrin.com/nonfiction/disputation.html#:~:text=Paraphrasing%20is%20hard%20to%20do%20when%20you%27ve%20spent%20years%20demonizing%20the%20opposition%2C%20calling%20them%20venal%20or%20stupid%20and%20dismissing%20their%20concerns.%20Success%20at%20paraphrasing%20will%20be%20seen%20as%20a%20way%20of%20winning%20credibility.%20It%20means%20%22I%20do%20understand%20my%20opponents...%20so%20my%20disagreement%20with%20them%20is%20well%2Dinformed.%22)

+> "It is very obvious that we are not influenced by "facts" but by our interpretation of the facts." - [Alfred Adler](https://www.azquotes.com/quote/1124578)

 ██████████████████████████████████████████████████████████████████
 # SECTION: STONE TABLET IPFS CID HASH OF BOOK